transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

  9. Associate the same identity you noted in step three.
  10. Click **Add peer** or **Add ordering service**.
 The health checker can now run against the node and report the status of the node.

+If you migrated your cluster Ingress, you need to [refresh your blockchain console](/docs/blockchain?topic=blockchain-ibp-console-manage-console#ibp-console-refresh)
 {: tsResolve}